bthate/genocide/docs/index.rst

- **GENOCIDE** is a solid, non hackable bot, that runs under systemd as a 24/7 background service starts after reboot and is intended to be programmable in a static, only code, no popen, no user imports and no reading modules from a directory.
-It can show genocide and suicide stats of king netherlands his genocide into a IRC channel, display rss feeds and log simple text messages, source code is :ref:`here <source>`.
+ **GENOCIDE** is a solid, non hackable bot, that runs under systemd as a 24/7 background service starts after reboot and is intended to be programmable in a static, only code, no popen, no user imports and no reading modules from a directory, way.
+It can show genocide and suicide stats of king netherlands his genocide into a IRC channel, display rss feeds and log simple text messages.
+Source code is :ref:`here <source>`.

  **GENOCIDE** holds evidence that king netherlands is doing a genocide, a written :ref:`response <guilty>` where king netherlands confirmed taking note